Nek/Resume/resume.md

 **Software**

  > I have experience using most of the IDEs for flash development including Flash Builder, FDT, FlashDevelop.
 My current tool of choice is IntelliJ Idea.
-For simple coding tasks I really like to use TextMate.
+For simple coding tasks I really like to use MacVim.
 I am experienced OS X user.
 Sometimes I use Linux and I try to avoid Windows as much as possible.
  > I consider myself an experienced Flash IDE user.
 I also have experience of other Adobe Creative Suite applications related to graphic and motion design.

 ## Experience